-The developer, INVENERGY, omitted to provide a Heritage Impact Assesment with regard to the effect of their proposal on Chisholme and its landscape.
+The developer, INVENERGY, omitted to provide a Heritage Impact Assessment with regard to the effect of their proposal on Chisholme, its landscape and vistas.

 An assessment has now been commissioned and is being submitted to Scottish Borders Council and to the Scottish Government.